sazan10/eproxy/README.md

 * supports all HTTP methods
 * supports HTTPS
 * caches content
-* whose socket and HTTP setup can be customized
+* lets you customize the socket and HTTP setup
-* uses real parser for HTML, CSS and JavaScript
+* uses a real parser for HTML, CSS and JavaScript
 * attempts to be as secure as possible

 In other words, something you can use in a company network to look at questionable sites without needing to install anything.
 Or a cheap accelerator for your static content.